Most research on risk factors for breast cancer has focused on exposures and behaviors that occur during adulthood.

 For example, some factors may have no impact on breast cancer risk when the exposure occurs in adulthood, but they may increase or decrease risk when the exposure occurs in childhood or the teen years.

-In utero exposures under study for possible links to breast cancer (in the grown children) include:
+In utero exposures under study for possible links to breast cancer (in the grown daughters of women exposed during pregnancy) include:

 Factors related to a woman’s birth and infancy that are under study for possible links to breast cancer include: